tdwg/ac/code/README.md

 python build-webpages.py --rspath ../../rs.tdwg.org/
 ```

 6. After the script has been run, check the diffs for the `index.md` file to make sure that the changes make sense.
 If they do, commit and push the changes to GitHub.
 Drafts can be viewed as unstyled HTML in GitHub by switching to the appropriate branch and navigating to the `index.md` file in the subdirectory of the docs directory that corresponds to the draft document.
 If the changes have been ratified, make a pull request to merge the provisional branch of the ac repo into the `master` branch.
+This will trigger a rebuild of the `ac.tdwg.org` website and cause the revised document to go "live".

 ## Workflow for generating non-vocabulary web pages